 This list could go on, but these are the most essential retail packaging and labelling rules you’ll encounter for the vast majority of products.
 Understanding the fundamentals will help you determine what should be included in the packaging.

 You can also reach out to Atlantic Packaging: retail packaging specialists for assistance in creating the greatest possible packaging design for your goods.
 Contact us today at 1800.268.5620 and our design specialists can assist you with packaging layout and design options keeping in mind all the requirements that your packaging should meet.
-We provide total packaging solutions to our clients at every point.
+We provide total packaging and corrugated packaging solutions to our clients at every point.